In Ian's wake, Florida residents brave a slow wait for power

 The governor said a similar temporary bridge is planned for nearby Sanibel, but will take more time.

-Elsewhere, the hurricane’s remnants, now a nor’easter, weren’t done with the U.S. The mid-Atlantic and Northeast coasts got flooding rains.
-The storm’s onshore winds piled even more water into an already inundated Chesapeake Bay.
+Elsewhere, the hurricane’s remnants, now a nor’easter, weren’t done with the U.S. The mid-Atlantic and Northeastern coasts got flooding rains.
+The storm’s onshore winds dumped even more water on an already inundated Chesapeake Bay.
 And flooding was possible all the way to Long Island in New York.

 Norfolk and Virginia Beach declared states of emergency, although a shift in wind direction prevented potentially catastrophic levels Monday, said Cody Poche, a meteorologist with the National Weather Service in Wakefield, Virginia.